 As you can see we've handpicked a number of sectors that you could really excel in.
 We'd say you're in a pretty good position!
 Remember that you can literally go into anything you'd like with a science degree.
 We've narrowed down a few career paths we thought might spark your interest but be sure to have a look around our website at all the different sectors to see what might suit you best.

-Whether you're ready to apply for graduate schemes, or you simply want to see what's out there.
-Use our trusty application deadline list for all available graduate schemes in science and research.
+Whether you're ready to apply for graduate jobs, or you simply want to see what's out there.
+Browse graduate jobs in science and research and take the next step in your career.